 Figure 2: Overview of steps for uploading an image

-You can deploy SharePoint 2010 on Azure by following these steps:
+You can deploy SharePoint 2010 on Azure using the classic deployment model by following these steps:

 To connect to the virtual machine, see How to sign in to a virtual machine running Windows Server.